thruflo/ntorque/README.md

 This aside, you can pass through any POST data, encoded as any content type you like.
-The data, content type and character encoding will be passed on in the POST request to your web hook.
+The data, content type and character encoding will be passed on in the POST (or DELETE, PUT or PATCH) request to your web hook.

 **Headers**: